-Active East Herts is a Community Sport Network that was re-established as of September 2017, it is now project managed by a non-for-profit organisation, Active in the Community CIC.
+Active East Herts is a Community Sport Network that was re-established as of September 2017.
 The aim to increase sport and physical activity in East Hertfordshire remains the same.
 However, Active East Herts now work closely with East Herts Council to ensure District priorities are achieved as detailed further below.

 What is a Community Sports Network?